 The captain of the Bishop’s horse

-The foot-guards lustily bash heads
+The foot-guard lustily bash heads

 Gaspard’s men eagerly make arrest

 For every fine collected is a feather for their nest